The recent coverage of allegations against Harvey Weinstein should serve as a stark reminder to employers of how damaging any allegation of...

 The way that leaders conduct themselves has a direct effect on employees and subsequently, a business’s productivity.
 Staff who work under a poor leader may feel discouraged and unappreciated, which in turn can damage company culture and make it seem an undesirable place to work.

 Research has shown that a leader who is knowledgeable about the individuals who make up their team are the most effective in building teams who work productively together and have high employee motivation.

 So what leadership styles negatively impact a working environment?

 Most likely everyone has experienced being micromanaged and found it to be highly unpleasant.
-Micromanagers are commonly managers who struggle with releasing control over projects and tasks, and as such feel the need to control every possible aspect of an employee’s role.
-When faced with an extreme micromanager, an employee may feel afraid to produce work without their approval, or suffer from high levels of workplace stress.
+Micromanagers struggle to release control over projects and tasks, and as such, feel the need to dictate every possible aspect of an employee’s role.
+When faced with an extreme micromanager, an employee may feel afraid to produce work without management approval, or suffer from high levels of workplace stress.

 Having a leader who encourages a positive workplace culture is important to a business’s success.
 If you have any questions relating to how to best manage your employees, or understanding your obligations as an employer, call Employsure today on 1300 651 415, or book a Free Workplace Check here.